President and Chief Executive Officer

 - Lizabeth "Lani" Kane-Hanan

-Jeanette E. Marbert is president of the exchange and rental segment for Marriott Vacations Worldwide and is a member of the executive committee.
+Jeanette E. Marbert is president, exchange and third-party management for Marriott Vacations Worldwide and is a member of the executive committee.
 In this role, she oversees five of its operating businesses, including: Interval International, a leader in the worldwide vacation services industry; Aqua-Aston Hospitality, a prominent hotel and resort management company; Trading Places International, a provider of timeshare exchange and rentals and resort management services; VRI Americas, a provider of resort and homeowners’ association management services; and VRI Europe, a manager of vacation ownership resorts in Europe.
 In addition, she has responsibility for Great Destinations, a fee-for-service, real estate brokerage firm for homeowner associations.

 Prior to Marriott Vacations Worldwide, Ms. Marbert served as president and chief executive officer of the exchange and rental segment of ILG and oversaw Interval International, the branded proprietary clubs, Trading Places International and Aqua-Aston Hospitality.
 Previously, she was ILG’s chief operating officer, where she was responsible for global human resources, legal and information technology functions, as well as directing certain management operations.
 She joined Interval International as corporate counsel in 1984.